 67. Police assistance may be requested

-(1) The Sheriff may request members of the Police Force of Western Australia to assist in the exercise of the Sheriff’s powers under this Part and to make inquiries into the whereabouts of an offender or of property of an offender.
+(1) The Sheriff may request members of the Police Force of Western Australia to assist in the exercise of the Sheriff’s powers under this Part and to make inquiries into the whereabouts of a debtor or of property of a debtor.

 (2) Members of the Police Force of Western Australia must comply with any such request by the Sheriff as soon as is practicable.

+[Section 67 amended by No. 48 of 2012 s.
+43.]

 68. Sheriff to note time of receipt of warrant

 On receipt of a warrant the Sheriff must note on it the date and the time when it was received.